ExtremelySunnyYK/eth-tokenVendor/README.md

 - [ ] It would be a good idea to display Sell Token Events.
 Create the `event` and `emit` it in your `Vendor.sol` and look at `buyTokensEvents` in your `App.jsx` for an example of how to update your frontend.

 #### ⚠️ Test it!
 -  Now is a good time to run `yarn test` to run the automated testing function.
-It will test that you hit the core checkpoints.
+It will test that you hit the core .
 You are looking for all green checkmarks and passing tests!

 ----

-### Checkpoint 5: 💾 Deploy it! 🛰
+### 5: 💾 Deploy it! 🛰

 📡 Edit the `defaultNetwork` in `packages/hardhat/hardhat.config.js`, as well as `targetNetwork` in `packages/react-app/src/App.jsx`, to [your choice of public EVM networks](https://ethereum.org/en/developers/docs/networks/)